-AD&D Insurance provides coverage should an employee or a covered dependent die or become seriously injured as the result of an accident.
-Through the Benefits Plan, employees have access to AD&D for themselves, their spouse and/or dependent children.
+AD&D Insurance provides coverage should a Teaching Faculty Member or a covered dependent die or become seriously injured as the result of an accident.
+Through the Benefits Plan, Teaching Faculty Members have access to AD&D for themselves, their spouse and/or dependent child(ren).